 - Social consequences: The fundamental attribution error can also have far-reaching societal implications.
 If we attribute behaviors to the individual without considering the situational and systemic forces that contributed to those problems, it leads to long-lasting consequences without social policies to enact effective solutions.

 The fundamental attribution error is common and can be difficult to avoid altogether.
 As a cognitive bias, it is caused by the way our brain’s work and the way that we perceive social situations.
 However, there are steps that you can take to help minimize it.

-Build your emotional intelligence: Emotional intelligence (EI) is the ability to understand, manage, and communicate with emotions.
-Building this skill can help you make better evaluations about other people’s feelings and behaviors.
+Emotional intelligence (EI) is the ability to understand, manage, and communicate with emotions.
+Building this skill can help you make better evaluations of other people’s feelings and behaviors.

 Gawronski, B. (2004).
 Theory-based bias correction in dispositional inference: The fundamental attribution error is dead, long live the correspondence bias.
 European Review of Social Psychology, 15(1), 183-217. https://doi.org/10.1080/10463280440000026

 Gawronski, B. (2007).
 Correspondence bias.
 In R. F. Baumeister, & K. D. Vohs (Eds.), Encyclopedia of social psychology (pp. 194-195).
 Thousand Oaks, CA: Sage.

 Gilbert, D. T., & Malone, P. S. (1995).
 The correspondence bias.
 Psychological Bulletin, 117(1), 21-38. https://doi.org/10.1037/0033-2909.117.1.21

 Jones, E. E., & Harris, V. A. (1967).
 The Attribution of Attitudes.
 Journal of Experimental Social Psychology, 3(1), 1–24. https://doi.org/10.1016/0022-1031(67)90034-0